 Literary Roots

 The film draws from Wilhelm Hauff’s 1827 story and earlier adaptations, tapping into the doppelgänger trope from German Romanticism.
 This motif, where one’s double embodies suppressed desires, resonates in works like Poe’s “William Wilson.”
-Scholar Otto Rank links doppelgängers to fears of self-destruction [The Double, Rank, 1971].
+Scholar Otto Rank links doppelgängers to fears of self-destruction.
+When Rank published The Double in 1914 he was already reading these stories as early case studies in what Freud would later call the uncanny.
+That connection matters because it shows how cinema inherited an entire vocabulary of psychological unease rather than inventing it from scratch.

 1930s German Context